minndoo/accomango-homework/README.md

 In the app you can see a textarea where you can input your JSON string and a button to trigger formatting.

 1. Paste your JSON string into textarea
-2. Click the 'Prettify JSON'
+2. Click the 'Prettify JSON' button
 3. Enjoy!